 Here’s why: The Blue Cash Preferred® Card from American Express could save you at the pump — and when you’re checking out at the grocery store.

 You’ll earn 3% cash back on purchases at U.S. gas stations and on transit (including taxis/rideshares, parking, tolls, trains, buses and more).
-You also get a whopping 6% cash back on up to $6,000 that you spend each year at U.S. supermarkets, and 1% cash back on all other purchases.
-After that, you’ll still get 1% cash back on groceries.
-The only thing left is for you to find a grocery store with a nearby gas station.
+You also get a whopping 6% cash back on up to $6,000 that you spend each year at U.S. supermarkets and 6% cash back on select U.S. streaming subscriptions and 1% cash back on all other purchases.

 You’ll also earn a $250 statement credit if you spend $1,000 on purchases during the first 3 months after opening the account.